Rudiksz/couchbase_lite_dart/README.md

     * [ ] Conflict-resolution callbacks
 * **Blobs**
     * [x] Create, read through content based API
-    * [ ] Stream based API
+    * [x] Stream based API

 # Platform support

 * **Windows:** Bundled with the package.
 Beta status.
-* **Android:** Experimental, in testing phase.
-Currently the libraries are not bundled with the package.
-Contact me, if you would like to test it.
+* **Android:**
+    Some assembly is required.
+You can either

+    * build the shared libraries yourself from the repository: https://github.com/Rudiksz/couchbase-lite-C.git using the `feature/dart` branch or the tag with the matching version

+    * download the prebuilt libraries from [BUILDS]

+    Once you have the shared libraries place them in your project's `\android\app\src\main\jniLibs\` folder

 * **iOS, macOS:** N/A